Who Is This Credit Card Best For?

 - Elite airline status boost: Get 10,000 Elite Qualifying Miles after you spend $40,000 on purchases in a calendar year.
 For perspective, the first tier of elite status requires 25,000 EQMs.

 - Priority check-in and airport screening where available

 - Concierge for booking event tickets, travel, and other services

-Citibank ranked about average at No. 6 out of 11 national credit card companies reviewed by customers for J.D.
-Power’s 2019 U.S. Credit Card Satisfaction Study.
-Citi’s mobile app fared worse, ranking below average in a comparable study for card apps.
+Citibank ranked 6th out of 11 national credit card companies scored by J.D.
+Power’s 2021 U.S. Credit Card Satisfaction Study.
+The bank received a below average score.

 Cardholders can view a free FICO score online or in the Citi app and can track and redeem miles through the American Airlines app.
 Customer service is available by phone 24/7 or you can send a chat message through a secure online portal, according to a Citibank spokesperson.